sparkdq.checks#

 - columns

-The names of the columns where exactly one must be non-null per row.
+Column names where exactly one must contain a non-null value.

 - Type: